Connecting a cluster - Amazon EKS

 4. Select Register cluster.

 5. The Cluster overview page displays.
-Choose Download YAML file to download the manifest file to your local drive.
+If you want to use the Helm chart, copy the helm install command and continue to the next step.
+If you want to use the YAML manifest, choose Download YAML file to download the manifest file to your local drive.

 Important

-• This is your only opportunity to download this file.
+• This is your only opportunity to copy the helm install command or download this file.
 Don't navigate away from this page, as the link will not be accessible and you must deregister the cluster and start the steps from the beginning.

-• The manifest file can be used only once for the registered cluster.
+• The command or manifest file can be used only once for the registered cluster.
 If you delete resources from the Kubernetes cluster, you must re-register the cluster and obtain a new manifest file.

 Continue to the next step to apply the manifest file to your Kubernetes cluster.